ErhardtAndrei/SolveLChallenge/README.md

 - Copy to VScode or software of your choice.
 - Save as .py extension.
 - Run the project.

+##Python user interface
+- Clone the folder Sistema de Cadastro
+- Dowload and install SQLite software (DB Browser) for creating and storing .db data.
+- You may or may not keep the .db file in the destination folder.
+The interface will automatically generate a .db file if one is not already created.
+- Execute the main code Cadastro.py

 # Author